-The results reflect the Company's good standing, and despite the challenges we face, our most important goal is to be among the best real estate companies in Kuwait.
+The results reflect the company's good standing, despite the challenges it faces, driven by the strength of its financial position, the quality of its assets, and the levels of flexibility in its business model, in addition to the dedication of its employees.
+Our most important goal remains to be among the best real estate institutions in the State of Kuwait.